Taming identical particles for discerning the genuine non-locality: Factorization of Hilbert space

 \subsection{Bell inequality violation with bipartite two fermions}

-As another exemplary phenomenon of nonlocality that arise from the entanglement of identical particles, we discuss the Bell inequality (BI) maximal violation.
-Even though several types of entangled states can generate the BI violation, here we focus on the bipartite two-level fermionic system and show that a superposition of the vacuum and two fermions can violate BI.
-As already mentioned, the factorizability of bipartite systems helps to derive the relation more easily.\\
+As another exemplary phenomenon of nonlocality that arises from the entanglement of identical particles, we discuss the maximal violation of the Clauser-Horne-Shimony-Holt (CHSH) inequality~\cite{clauser1969proposed}, a standard example of Bell inequalities (BI).
+Even though several types of entangled states can generate the violation of the CHSH inequality, here we focus on the bipartite two-level fermionic system and show that a superposition of the vacuum and two fermions can violate the inequality.
+As already mentioned, the factorizability of bipartite systems is used for the manifest verification of the relations.

-\begin{theorem} If a bipartite system of identical particles is classical and has a local hidden variable $\la$, there exists an inequality for the correlations of a given system: where $(a_1,a_2)$ and $(b_1,b_2)$ are different settings for detectors at the subsystems $X$ and $Y$. \end{theorem}
+To discuss BI including the CHSH inequality, we assume the independence of two systems $X$ and $Y$ and a local hidden variable $\la$ ($\in \La$) that determines the probabilities for the subsystems to output data.
+Thus for any datum $a_x$ from any measurement operation $x$ of $X$, we obtain a probability function $f_X(a_x,\la)$.
+By denoting the probablity measure on $\La$ as $M$, the probability distribution is computed as $P(a_x,b_y|x,y) = \int M(d\la) f_X(a_x,\la)f_Y(b_y,\la)$.